-Dr Anna Zaitsev is an expert in Agile software development, design thinking and social media research.
+Dr. Anna Zaitsev is an expert in Agile software development, design thinking, and social media research.
 Her work has been published in competitive international conferences and leading journals, including Information & Organization and First Monday.
-Her research of the algorithmic influence on social media has been discussed in The Wired Magazine, The New York Times, CNBC and other press outlets and she has presented the study also in a NATO conference on social media.
+Her research on the algorithmic influence on social media has been discussed in Wired Magazine, The New York Times, CNBC, and other press outlets, and she has presented the study also in a NATO conference on social media.

 Zaitsev, A. and Mankinen, S. 2022.
 "Designing Financial Education Applications for Development: Applying Action Design Research in Cambodian Countryside," The European Journal of Information Systems, 31(1).

 Zaitsev, A., Gal, U. and Tan, B., 2020.
 “Coordination Artifacts in Agile Software Development,” Journal of Information & Organization, 30(2).